A teen mom reflects on her good and bad decisions resulting from early puberty, as she advises girls in similar situations to make wise choices.

 Kentucky 2022 teen birth rate is nearly 25 per 1,000.

-One Kentucky peer suggested concealing the pregnancy with more loose-hanging clothing and failing gym class for non-participation.
+One Kentucky peer suggested concealing the pregnancy with more loose-hanging clothing, and intentionally failing gym class for non-participation.
 Then she could abandon the infant at a fire station, or discard it immediately after giving birth in a bathroom stall.
 These ideas seemed too risky.
 No one—especially children—should be contemplating how to end another’s life.

 Amanda’s parents never knew about the first time.
 As her emotions began catching up to her physical development, Amanda had regrets.
 Before the second termination, she consulted her mother, Margaret.